Open source developer-friendly spreadsheet library compatible with Microsoft Excel 2007/2010/2013

-SpreadsheetLight is an open source spreadsheet library/component for .NET Framework written in C#.
-It is freely available and uses the MIT License.
-It generates Open XML spreadsheets that are compatible with Microsoft Excel 2007/2010/2013 (and even LibreOffice Calc).
+SpreadsheetLight is an open source Open XML spreadsheet library for .NET Framework written in C#, and is released under the MIT License.
+You can create new Open XML spreadsheets, or work with existing Open XML spreadsheets that are compatible with Microsoft Excel 2007/2010/2013 and LibreOffice Calc.

 Read in an existing Excel spreadsheet, modify an existing spreadsheet, or just create a new spreadsheet from scratch.
 You can do all that with just a few lines of code.